RafaelSdeSouza/Rafael/README.md

-# Hi there, I'm Rafael S. de Souza! 👋
+# I'm Rafael S. de Souza!

 I'm a Senior Lecturer in Data Science at University of Hertfordshire and Chair of the Cosmostatistics Initiative